Foundational Concepts

 Use Cases

-Mobile applications (Android, iOS), desktop applications, embedded systems, application file formats, browser data storage (historically Web SQL), testing environments, websites with low write concurrency.
+Mobile applications ( Android , iOS ), desktop applications, embedded systems, application file formats, browser data storage (historically Web SQL), testing environments, websites with low write concurrency, data interchange format.

 Non-Relational Databases (NoSQL & Search)